cyrila24/personal/index.md

 I received my Doctorate from the [Department of Political Science at Indiana University-Bloomington](https://polisci.indiana.edu/), with a Ph.D.
 Minor in Psychology.
 My dissertation, supervised by [Tim Hellwig](https://sites.google.com/view/thellwig/home), was published as an [award-winning book manuscript](https://cses.org/2017/06/23/marinova/) titled *Coping with Complexity: How Voters Adapt to Unstable Parties* (ECPR Press, 2016).

-On this site you can find information about my [research](/personal/publications/), including replication material, and ongoing [projects](/personal/projects/), as well as my [teaching](/personal/teaching/).
+On this site you can find information about my [research](/personal/publications/), including replication material, and [ongoing projects](/personal/projects/) and [working papers](/personal/papers/).

 If you'd like to get in touch about data or a collaboration, please reach out via [email](mailto:dani.marinova@uab.cat) or connect with me on [Bluesky](https://bsky.app/profile/petroleuse-sbd.bsky.social).